vic/flake-aspects/README.md

 ### As a Dendritic Flake-Parts Module (`flake.aspects` option)

-When used as a `flake-parts` module, the `flake.aspects` option is automatically transposed into `flake.modules`, making the modules available to other parts of your flake.
+When used as a `flake-parts` module, the `flake.aspects` option is automatically transposed into `flake.modules`, making the modules available to consumers of your flake.

 ```nix
 # The code in this example can (and should) be split into different Dendritic modules.